ESO Queries (astroquery.eso)

 Authentication with ESO User Portal

-Whereas querying the ESO database is fully open, accessing actual datasets requires authentication with the ESO User Portal (https://www.eso.org/sso/login).
+Most of the datasets in the ESO Science Archive are public and can be downloaded anonymously without authenticating with the ESO User Portal (https://www.eso.org/sso/login).
+Data with restricted access like datasets under proprietary period can be downloaded by authorised users (for example PIs of the corresponding observing programmes and their delegates) after authentication with the ESO User Portal.
 This authentication is performed directly with the provided login() command, as illustrated in the example below.
 This method uses your keyring to securely store the password in your operating system.
 As such you should have to enter your correct password only once, and later be able to use this package for automated interaction with the ESO archive.

 >>> from astroquery.eso import Eso